isabella232/MCW-Template-Cloud-Workshop/Whiteboad design session/WDS trainer guide - Title xxx.md

 -   Briefly review the steps and timeframes of the whiteboard design session

 -   Ready, set, go!
-Let the table participants begin
+Let the table participants begin.

 ## Step 2: Design a proof of concept solution